jorgvm/hacker-news/readme.md

 - React
 - Redux (in master branch)
-- MobX (in seperate branch), with Decorators proposal
+- MobX (in separate branch), with Decorators proposal
 - Class properties proposal
 - Optional chaining proposal
 - and the Hacker News API